 The New Zealand Council of Legal Education, as the statutory regulator of pre-admission legal training, worked with the relevant government education agencies to progress this.
 As required by the relevant legislation, this process, involving an application to the New Zealand Qualification Authority (NZQA) for listing as a Qualification on the NZQCF, was progressed with the assistance and endorsement of a Workforce Development Council (WDC), Ringa Hora, being the relevant WDC for the legal profession.
 While WDCs were recently established as part of the Government's vocational education reforms, Ringa Hora's staff are experienced in working with NZQA and the sector.

 The Council worked with Ringa Hora, and with both existing providers of the PLSC, to bring this about as smoothly and quickly as possible through the required New Zealand Qualifications Authority application process.
 This was assisted by the PLSC not being a new course being developed, but an existing a well-established course governed by the NZCLE Regulations and successfully delivered by the College of Law and Institute of Professional Legal Studies.
-The process through Ringa Hora involved taking that course and seeking approval for it to be listed as a 'Qualification' for the purposes of the New Zealand Qualifications and Credit Framework.
+The process through Ringa Hora involved taking that course and seeking approval for it to be listed as a 'Qualification' for the purposes of the New Zealand Qualifications and Credit Framework (NZQCF).
 This involved a writing group, with a wider group of interested parties and a consultation phase with key stakeholders.

-NZQA approved the application for the listing of the Qualification in February 2024 and it now appears on the NZQCF as Certificate in Professional Legal Skills.
-The existing providers, College of Law NZ, and Institute of Professional Legal Studies (which is the Council's provider arm) have been approved to offer the Qualification.
+In February 2024 the NZQA approved the application for approval of the progamme and its listing as a Qualification on the NZQCF as 'Certificate in Professional Legal Skills'.
+The existing providers, College of Law NZ, and Institute of Professional Legal Studies (which is the Council's provider arm) have been accredited to offer the Qualification.
 Trainees will continue to be able to access student loans and allowances beyond 2024.

 New Tikanga Māori requirements

-From 1 January 2025, the New Zealand legal education curriculum will include requirements for the teaching and assessment of Tikanga Māori |Māori Māori Laws and philosophy.
+From 1 January 2025, the New Zealand legal degree will include a requirement for a compulsory stand-alone course, Tikanga Māori | Māori Laws and philosophy.

-FAQs about the new requirements:
+FAQs about the new requirement:

-What are the new requirements?
+What is the new requirement?

 The existing compulsory law courses are: